 The online bike retailer, Mango Bikes, has fallen into administration.
-This is, in part at least, due to a highly-competitive market and the rising cost of raw materials.
+This is, in part at least, due to a highly competitive market and the rising cost of raw materials.

 Here, we’ll explore how Mango Bikes got into this position, and what the company's options might be now it’s entered into administration.

-Who is Mango Bikes?
+Who are Mango Bikes?

 Based in Cirencester, Gloucestershire, Mango Bikes sold custom-made city, road and commuter bicycles.
 It sold items through its online shop to customers across the UK.